sethips/Find-a-Mate/README.md

 # Date-me

-This is a simple demonstration of a dating application written in flask.I have used bootstrap for the front end and ajax calls for accepting or rejecting matches.
+Dating application written in flask.I have used bootstrap for the front end and ajax calls for accepting or rejecting matches.
 I have also used mysql as database for storing the users information.

 ## Features Supported